blytheking/blytheking.github.io/_pages/cv.md

 Service and leadership
 ======
 * Rehabilitation shift volunteer at Channel Islands Marine Wildlife Institute: assist in veterinary procedures to treat rescued seals and sea lions
-* PSTAT Comittee Adjunct Officer: assist in planning social events and discussing student and faculty needs in the statistics department at UCSB
+* (PAST) PSTAT Comittee Adjunct Officer: assist in planning social events and discussing student and faculty needs in the statistics department at UCSB